dh4r4/0xdh4r4/write-ups/VulnCicada.md

 ## Initial Access

 #### HTTP is a dead end
+The port `80`, running what seems to be a HTTP server, seems like a promising target to start our assessment.
+However, when performing further enumeration such as directory busting, it is determined not to be the case so we move on to other ports.

 #### SMB Shares
+The port `445` seems to be open.
+This indicates that there might be network shares present, accessible via the SMB protocol.
 The SMB services were enumerated using tools like smbclient and NetExec with no success.
 ```
 smbclient -U Anonymous -L //10.129.234.48